kevinjoydsouza/Gemini-function-calling-flight-agent/README.md

 - FastAPI
 - Uvicorn, an ASGI server for FastAPI
 - Google Cloud Platform
-  - view specific instructions in my other repository [Gemini Explorer](https://github.com/TommyCheng023/Gemini_Explorer)
+  - view specific instructions in my other repository

 ### Virtual Environment Setup
 - build and activate an environment